How Much Does It Cost to Climb Mt Everest in 2026?

 All-inclusive guides

 Many climbers will opt to avoid all the headaches and paperwork involved in a logistics-only climb and instead opt to pay for an all-inclusive expedition.
-These expeditions cost anywhere from $30,000 to $100,000, depending on the service.
+These expeditions cost anywhere from $35,000 to $130,000+, depending on the service.
+Luxury and Flash-style ascents can push costs to the very top of this range.

 Nepali operators tend to be the cheapest.
-According to data from ExpedReview, the median cost of these expeditions is $39,499.
+According to data from ExpedReview, the median cost of these expeditions in 2026 is $39,900.
 They tend to be led by experienced Sherpas, many of whom will have no formal guiding qualifications.
 A number of the cheaper options also do not include any expenses prior to arrival in Lukla.

 Keep reading: Rolfe Oostra on the Hidden Costs of Low-Budget Operators